Meridian MCP documentation

 Use this when you're shipping a browser app on an ask-meridian.uk

-sub-property and want skill routing without making the user paste a
+sub-property and want task routing without making the user paste a

 PAT or run an OAuth callback.
 Use /mcp instead when the